stratosphereips/StratosphereLinuxIPS/README.md

 ## Usage

-- Start redis

-    In macos using ports, if you prefer to start a redis server manually, rather than using 'port load', then use this command:

-        redis-server /opt/local/etc/redis.conf

-    A startup item has been generated that will aid in starting redis with launchd.
-It is disabled by default.
-Execute the following command to start it, and to cause it to launch at startup:

-        sudo port load redis

-# More specific usage examples

-Slips can be used by passing flows in its stdin, like this:
+Example of specific usage: Slips can be used by passing input files:

-    cat test-flows/test3.binetflow | ./slips.py -l -c slips.conf -v 2

-    ./slips.py -r test-flows/test3.binetflow -l -c slips.conf -v 2
+    ./slips.py -c slips.conf -f test-flows/test3.binetflow, where -c is the configuration file, -f is the binetflow input file

+Other parameters for different input types:
+	-r is for pcap
+	-f is for binetflow
+	-b is for nfdump
+	-i interface

 To read your own packets you can do:

-    sudo argus -i eth0 -S 5 -w - |ra -n -r -  | ./slips.py -l -v 2 -c slips.conf
+	sudo ./slips.py -c slips.conf -i <interface>

-    Which means run argus in eth0, report flows every 5s, give them to ra, ra only prints the flows, and slips works with them.

 ## Kalipso
-Kalipso is the Nodejs-based console interface of slips.
-It works by reading the redis datbase and showing you the results.
-You start it by running slips with -G option.
-You can get out of it by pressiong q.
+Kalipso is the Nodejs-based console interface of Slips.
+It works by reading the Redis datbase and showing you the results.
+You start it automatically by running Slips with -G option or manually by `node ips_timewindows.js` from StratosphereLinuxIPS/modules/blessed.
+You can exit Kalipso by pressing q or Control-C.

 ## Detection Models
-[rewrite]
+Modules are Python-based files that allow any developer to extend the functionality of Slips.
+They process and analyze data, perform additional detections and store data in Redis for other modules to consume.
+Currenty, Slips has the following modules:
+	_asn_ - module to load and find the ASN of each IP _geoip_ - module to find the country and geolocation information of each IP _https_ - module to train or test a RandomForest to detect malicious https flows _port scan detector_ - module to detect Horizontal and Vertical port scans _threat Intelligence_ - module to check if each IP is in a list of malicious IPs _timeline_ - module to create a timeline of what happened in the network based on all the 	  flows and type of data available
+	_VirusTotal_ - module to lookup IP address on VirusTotal _Kalipso_ - graphical user interface to display analyzed traffic by Slips The behavioral models are stored in the __models__ folder and will be updated regularly.
+In this version you should pull the git repository by hand to update the models.

-The core of the slips program is not only the machine learning algorithm, but more importantly the __behavioral models__.
-The behavioral models are created with the [Stratosphere Testing Framework] and are exported by our research team.
+The core of the Slips program is not only the machine learning algorithm, but more importantly the __behavioral models__ that are used to describe flows based on flows' duration, size, and periodicty.
 This is very important because the models are _curated_ to maximize the detection.
-If you want to play and create your own behavioral models see the Stratosphere Testing Framework documentation.

-The behavioral models are stored in the __models__ folder and will be updated regularly.
-In this version you should pull the git repository by hand to update the models.

-## Features
-- Each flow from the pcap is stored only once.
-Even if you load the same pcap again when not deleting the DB.
-- For now, everytime slips starts the database is deleted.
-- Slips can detect port scans.
-For now the types detected are:
- - Horizontal port scans.
-Same src ip, sending TCP not established flows, to more than 3 dst ips.
-The amount of packetes is the confidence.
- - Too many not established connections.
-This is a type of detection that focuses on the same dst ip.
-If > 3 packets are sent in not establised tcp flows to the same dst port, then this is triggered.

-[rewrite]
-This version of slips comes with the following features:

-- If you execute slips without the `-m` parameter it will __not__ detect any behavior in the network but just print the tuples (see the Stratosphere web page for more information).
-So actually you can also use slips to see what is happening in your network even without detection.
-- Use `-a` to restrict the minimum amount of letters that the tuples had to have to be considered for detection.
-The default is a minimum of 3 letters which is enough for having at least one periodic letter.
-- slips works by separating the traffic in time windows.
-This allows it to report to the user the detections in a fixed amount of time.
-The default time window is now __1 minute__ but you can change it with the parameter `-w` (a time window of five minutes is also recommended).
-(Warning: In the future we will update this to also consider the detection of IP addresses instead of tuples)
-- If you want to tell slips to actually try to detect something, you should specify `-m` to tell slips where to find the behavioral models.
-- The `-p` option tells slips to print the tuples that were detected.
-Even if the detection is working, without `-p` the tuples are not printed.
-- If you want to be alerted of any detection without looking at the screen you can specify `-s` to have a sound alert.
-You need to install the pygames libraries.
-- If you want to avoid doing any detection you should use `-D`.
-- If you want to anonymize the source IP addresses before doing any processing, you can use `-A`.
-This will force all the source IPs to be hashed to MD5 in memory.
-Also a file is created in the current folder with the relationship of original IP addresses and new hashed IP addresses.
-So you can later relate the detections.
+More about behavioral models is in [Stratosphere Testing Framework].

 ## The use of verbose (-v)